 \subsection{The straight conjugacy classes}

-To match the conjugacy classes of $\breve G$ with the $\s$-conjugacy classes of $\breve G'$, one needs to compare the images of $f$ with $f_\s$.
-In this subsection, we will recall the definition of the straight conjugacy classes in Iwahori--Weyl groups, and compare the set of straight conjugacy classes with the images of $f$ and $f_\s$.
+To match the conjugacy classes of $\breve G$ with the $\s$-conjugacy classes of $\breve G'$, it is necessary to compare the images of $f$ with $f_\s$.
+In this subsection, we recall the definition of the straight conjugacy classes in the Iwahori--Weyl groups, and compare the set of straight conjugacy classes with the images of $f$ and $f_\s$.

 By definition, an element $w \in \tW$ is called {\it straight} if $\ell(w^n)=n \ell(w)$ for all $n \in \BN$.
 A conjugacy class of $\tW$ is called {\it straight} if it contains a straight element.
 We denote by $\tW \sslash \tW$ the set of straight conjugacy classes of $\tW$.